cponcej/awesome-tech/docs/linux-commands-examples.md

 - I find brace expansion useful for renaming files.
 This cmd expands to "mv Picture.jpg Picture-of-my-cat.jpg"

 		mv Picture{,-of-my-cat}.jpg

+- Show % reports of CPU statistics for every active task in the server at two second intervals. 🌟

+		pidstat 2 5

 - Suspend and reattach a process to screen